gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    The main benefit of this key-management solution over the solution proposed by the WG is that this does not require any extensions to DTLS 1.3 to be implemented.
-It soley relies on the core DTLS handshake to do mutual authentication, a create a main secret, and then relies on the TLS exporter to export necessary secrets for the DTLS Chunk.
+It solely relies on the core DTLS handshake to do mutual authentication, a create a main secret, and then relies on the TLS exporter to export necessary secrets for the DTLS Chunk.